This post may contain affiliate links. Please read our disclosure policy.

 How To Make Chicken And Rice Casserole

-These step-by-step photos and instructions show you how to make this small chicken casserole.
+These photos and instructions show you how to make this small chicken casserole with rice.
 For exact ingredient amounts and full instructions, see the recipe below.

 - Preheat and Brown the Chicken: Preheat the oven to 375°F (190°C).
 Heat olive oil in a 10-inch skillet over medium-high heat.
 Season the chicken with salt and pepper, then brown it on both sides for 1-2 minutes.
 The chicken doesn’t need to be fully cooked, just browned.
 Transfer to a plate and set aside.